bertrik/ttnhabbridge/README.md

 * start Eclipse, using the 'workspace' directory as workspace
 * import sub-projects (ttnhabbridge, cayenne) into the workspace

+Steps to update source code from github:
+* in the top-level 'ttnhabbridge' directory, enter 'git pull'

-Steps to create a release:
+Steps to create the executable package:
-* edit the version number in @@@TODO
-* using gradle: type 'gradlew distTar' or 'gradlew distZip'
+* enter the 'gradle' directory, then type './gradlew assemble' (or just 'gradlew assemble' on Windows)
 * the .tar (for Linux) or .zip (for Windows) file can be found under ttnhabbridge/build/distributions

 # Deployment